Why is kombucha good for me?

 - A boost to the metabolism

-- An improvement in digestion and bowel movements (yeah… we went there)
+- An improvement in digestion and elimination process

 Everyone’s personal relationship with kombucha is different.
 Try it yourself and notice the difference.

-As with any new food you introduce to your diet, it’s best to start slowly.
-We recommend drinking 2 to 4 ounces per day, while monitoring how you feel for about a week.
-According to Hannah Crum and Alex LaGory in The Big Book of Kombucha, “Observing how food makes your body feel is a powerful tool for truly learning how to trust your gut.”
-If you’re noticing positive changes, slowly increase your intake each day.
-We recommend consuming no more than 32 fluid ounces per day as kombucha is a strong detoxifier.
-Too much, too fast may lead to unwanted detoxification symptoms.
+When introducing any new food to your diet, it’s wise to proceed with caution.
+Start by drinking 2 to 4 ounces of kombucha daily and monitor how you feel over the course of a week.
+As Hannah Crum and Alex LaGory mention in The Big Book of Kombucha, “Tuning into how food affects your body is a powerful way to genuinely trust your gut.”
+If you observe positive changes, you can gradually increase your consumption.
+However, we advise against consuming more than 32 fluid ounces daily since kombucha acts as a potent detoxifier.
+Overindulgence could result in unwanted detoxification symptoms.

-Detoxification can be a natural benefit of drinking kombucha, as it is a fermented and contains organic acids and probiotics.
+etoxification can be a natural benefit of drinking kombucha, as it is a fermented and contains organic acids and probiotics.
 As your gut flora changes and your body rids itself of toxins, this may stimulate a “healing crisis”.
-Possible symptoms of a healing crisis may include loose stool or constipation, muscle aches, skin breakouts, headache, irritability, or a “candidiasis flare-up”*
+Possible symptoms of a healing crisis may include muscle aches, skin breakouts, headache, irritability, or a “candidiasis flare-up”*

 If you’re are experiencing symptoms of a health crisis, make sure you hydrate well, take some extra rest so your body can focus of healing, and go outside as much as possible.

-- ALWAYS pick one from the refrigerated section in your grocery store.
+- Always opt for kombucha from the refrigerated section of your grocery store.

-- The cleaner the food, the healthier your body!
+- Remember: The purer the food source, the healthier it is for your body!

-9. I am KETO, can I still drink kombucha?
+I am keto, can I still drink kombucha?